Alessandra Ambrosio Stuns In A Cut-Out Aqua Swimsuit: ‘Blue Crush’

 “You’re my crush in blue @alessandraambrosio,” wrote a second person, adding a heart-eye emoji.

-Many simply commented with rows of blue heart emoji.
+Many simply commented with rows of blue heart emoji., while others admired her aviators.

 “Your sunglasses are so chic!!” responded a third fan, including a smiley face with sunglasses and a red heart.

-Others still loved her whole look.
+Many users still loved her whole look.

 “Summer goals,” replied a fourth follower, following up with their comment with a heart emoji.